aphillipps/EVPN-TOI/2-iBGP/README.md

 ```

-In thconfiguration files of this lab, both have been done, but one of the 2 choices is sufficient.
+In the configuration files of this lab, both have been done, but one of the 2 choices is sufficient.